mario-iliev/store-me/README.md

 ## useStoreMe

 Imagine that your application receives big list of movies to present.
 After receiving the initial list you will continue receive live and **frequent updates** for their ratings.
-If we have an array of 100 movie objects, then we update two of them, we will change the **entire list**, thus forcing React to re-render the entire list.
+If we have an array of 100 movie objects, then we update two of them, we will change the **entire list**, thus forcing React to re-render it.

 One possible solution is to write each movie as a separate value in the global state and keep one array of all movie IDs.
 Then we will render the list **once** using the array of IDs and **subscribe** each movie independantly.
 Later on if you need to add new movie in the list or sort the movies by some criteria, you will work with the array of IDs and cause re-render of the entire list only in those situations.